cornell-brg/pymtl/README.md

 ```

 The `PYMTL_VERILATOR_INCLUDE_DIR` environment variable is used to tell
-PyMTL where to find the various Verilator source files when peforming
+PyMTL where to find the various Verilator source files when performing
 both Verilog translation and Verilog import.

  [4]: http://www.veripool.org/wiki/verilator